 When your goal is to build a multiplayer game

 Depending on its scale, a multiplayer game may have a variety of data storage technologies implemented for different purposes.
 However, one particular set of data that any multiplayer game would need to maintain is the current state of each user.
-Key-value data store is the best suited database technology for this purpose.
+A key-value data store is the best-suited database technology for this purpose.

-Key-value stores work in a similar manner to a file system where filename would act as the key and the content of the file would act as a value.
-Value can contain absolutely anything, while the key needs to be relatively short and consist of a simple data type, such as a string of alpha-numeric characters.
+Key-value stores work similarly to a file system where the filename would act as the key and the content of the file would act as a value.
+Value can contain absolutely anything, while the key needs to be relatively short and consist of a simple data type, such as a string of alphanumeric characters.

 When you are developing an e-commerce web app

-E-commerce web app would definitely require different types of data store for different purposes.
-The product data would probably be stored in a document database to allow reliability and large-scale user interaction, payment-processing part will be done in RDBMS to guarantee consistency and business intelligent part would use either RDBMS or columnar data store.
+The E-commerce web apps would require different data storage types for different purposes.
+The product data would probably be stored in a document database to allow reliability and large-scale user interaction, the payment-processing part will be done in RDBMS to guarantee consistency and business intelligence part would use either RDBMS or columnar data store.